-All Borders between Tibet and Nepal
+All Borders between Tibet and Nepal: Each for Different Role

 As one of the most important autonomous regions lying in the southwest of China, Tibet shares a border of 1,236 kilometers with Nepal.
-From the Lipulekh Pass in the west to the Jiangshang Mountain in the east, the border line between Tibet and Nepal extends along the Himalaya Mountain ranges, passing through the highest peak in the world, Mount Everest.
+From the Lipulekh Pass in the west to the Jiangshang Mountain in the east, the borderline between Tibet and Nepal extends along the Himalaya Mountain ranges, passing through the highest peak in the world, Mount Everest.

 Pulan Port between Nepal and Tibet

-Located at the southern slope of the middle section of the Himalayas, Zhangmu Port is surrounded by Nepal to the east, south and west.
+Located at the southern slope of the middle section of the Himalayas, Zhangmu Port is surrounded by Nepal to the east, south, and west.
 As a small town with a rich history of trade activities between Tibet and Nepal, Zhangmu was once the biggest land port between two regions.
-However, it was closed after the devastating earthquake took place on 24th April 2015, with enormous damage of infrastructure and severe casualties.
+However, it was closed after the devastating earthquake took place on 24th April 2015, with enormous damage to infrastructure and severe casualties.
 For tourists, the way from Tibet to Nepal and reverse through the Zhangmu Port remains to be closed, because of the damaged roads on the Mount Everest side.

 This port was opened for the first time in 1986, but only for local and small trade exchange activities.
 Unfortunately, the trade was restricted because of bad infrastructure and transportation inconveniences.
 In winter, the road near the border is blocked by snow, which is why it’s closed.
 And today, the border is open only for local trade activities and not for international travel guides.

 The Lizi Port is currently only open for trade.
-This border is located in the western part of the Shigatse region and in the north of the Himalaya Mountains.
-Though only seasonal trade fair currently exists, the transaction here is still very active, thanks to the Lizi Markets along with Pagri Market.
+This border is located in the western part of the Shigatse region and in the north of the Himalayan Mountains.
+Though only a seasonal trade fair currently exists, the transaction here is still very active, thanks to the Lizi Markets along with Pagri Market.
 On June 16, 2017, a ten-day trade fair was organized at Lizi Port, attracting different merchants from China and Nepal to gather and trade necessary supplies.

 Planning for an Overland Tour between Tibet and Nepal

-Before your journey, you need be prepared for the required travel documents.
+Before your journey, you need to be prepared for the required travel documents.
 For entering Tibet from Nepal, tourists need to get a Tibet Travel Permit and a Group Tourist Visa, respectively issued by Tibet Tourism Bureau and the Chinese Embassy in Kathmandu.
-Tibet Travel Permit is your key to enter Lhasa and travel around Tibet.
+Tibet Travel Permit is your key to entering Lhasa and traveling around Tibet.
 The Group Tourist Visa is a kind of single entry visa, valid for 15 or 20 days.
 And the group size may be any number of travelers.
-Both Tibet Permit and Group visa should be obtained by your tour operator since individual applications are not permitted.
+Both Tibet Permit and a Group visa should be obtained by your tour operator since individual applications are not permitted.

-As one of the leading tour operator specialized in Tibet Tourism for overseas travelers, Tibet Vista provide free application services for both Tibet permit and group tourist visa.
+As one of the leading tour operator specializing in Tibet Tourism for overseas travelers, Tibet Vista provide free application services for both Tibet permit and group tourist visa.
 As long as you book our Tibet tour with us, we will help you to get these important documents on your behalf.
-With complicated application process left to us, you can pretty rest assured of your dream tour in Tibet and Nepal.
+With the complicated application process left to us, you can pretty rest assured of your dream tour in Tibet and Nepal.